 The placement of the windows matters as well.
 If they’re not letting light in throughout the entire bathroom, you may need light fixtures for bathrooms that light the entire space adequately.

 The next step is to measure your bathroom and figure out how much square footage you have.
-Aim for the bathroom light concept of all lighting looking similar to natural light.
+Aim for the bathroom light concept of all lighting to look similar to natural light.
 And in general, you should strive for about 50 lumens per square foot to achieve this look.
 Therefore, if you have an average-sized bathroom of 400 square feet, you’ll need 2,000 lumens of light to mimic natural light.

 Begin at the ceiling and work your way down when selecting light fixtures in bathrooms.
 Choose overhead lighting to fill the bathroom as much as possible.
 Next, add vanity lighting, bearing in mind that this is where you’ll be getting ready.
 The options are more plentiful for this type of lighting.
 Finally, select any additional lighting you desire that’s merely to accent a small area, like the shower.
 This lighting is what gives the bathroom a personal touch and often a hint of warmth.